laicwew/LexiQuest/README.md

 2. View components are located in the `src/views/` directory
 3. State management uses Pinia in the `src/stores/` directory
 4. Router configuration is in the `src/router/` directory
+5. Static assets are in the `public/assets/` directory
+6. AI system prompts are in the `public/assets/` directory
+7. Multi-language support is implemented through JSON files and dynamic content loading

 ## Important Notes